Herald-Inc/Herald-Cli/README.md

 ## Getting Started
 To complete initialization successfully, the user must have aws-cli, aws-cdk and git-cli installed.

-To initialize Herald and ensure you're environment is ready for deployment, run:
+To initialize Herald and ensure your environment is ready for deployment, run:

 ```
 $ herald init